oze4/PsMongo_Original/README.md

 <h3>PsMongo Advantages</h3>

-* Can interact with multiple MongoDB Databases or even instances from one Powershell session
+* Can interact with multiple MongoDB Databases or MongoDB Instances, from one Powershell session

 * Grab Mongo Documents from a Collection straight into a PSCustomObject